ritwikraha/Notes-on-Papers/r-mae/README.md

 - In the RAE system, this means each region map would go through the encoder-decoder process individually.
 So, if there are 'b' images and 'k' regions per image, the network has to be applied 'b×k' times, which can be computationally expensive.
 - A simpler alternative might be to combine the 'k' regions in the channel axis.
 This would allow them to be viewed as a single image for encoding and decoding, and computations could be shared in the intermediate blocks.
 - However, unlike natural images that have fixed channel orders (like RGB), randomly sampled regions can appear in any order.
 So, it would be ideal if the solution still maintains 'permutation equivariance', which means it would work the same no matter the order of the regions.

-To summarize:

-1. Regions in images present a unique challenge because one pixel can belong to multiple regions.
-2. This problem is similar to one found in object detection.
-3. The common solution is to process each region separately, but this can be costly.
-4. A possible alternative is to combine regions and treat them as a single image, but the order of the regions can vary.
-5. An ideal solution would work regardless of the order of the regions.

 ### Regions as queries – the length variant